kubevirt/hyperconverged-cluster-operator/docs/cluster-configuration.md

       ]
 ```

+##### Modify DataVolume Upload URL
-* The user wants to override the default URL used when uploading to a DataVolume, by setting the CDI CR's `spec.config.uploadProxyURLOverride` to `myproxy.example.com`.
+The user wants to override the default URL used when uploading to a DataVolume, by setting the CDI CR's `spec.config.uploadProxyURLOverride` to `myproxy.example.com`.
 In order to do that, the following annotation should be added to the HyperConverged CR:
 ```yaml
 metadata:
   annotations: